SMSF Explained - SMSF Set-up

 Once the ATO confirms the fund has been registered we will go ahead and set up your Stake Super brokerage account which plays two roles:

-1. The account wallet is your SMSF bank account
+- The account AUD holdings is your SMSF bank account

-2. The account gives you access to seamless invest your super in over 8,000 stocks + ETFs on the Stake platform.
+- The account gives you access to seamlessly invest your super in over 12,000 stocks and ETFs on the Stake platform.

 7. (You) Rollover existing super